 If this is not successful, you will need to demonstrate that you are not part of the gathering, and this is unfortunately open to interpretation;

-If the Police call to your house and find you in your bedroom watching TV or asleep, they may decide that you are not part of the gathering.
-However, we know of lots of incidents of students running to their bedrooms when the Police call, and pretending to be asleep.
+If the Police call at your house and find you in your bedroom watching TV or asleep, they may decide that you are not part of the gathering.

 You could decide to contact the Police ahead of a planned event, to let them know that a party is planned, and that you are not a part of this.
 The Police are likely to contact the house in advance and say that they have heard about the party through e.g. social media – and they will not mention the tip off has come from you.
 To do this, you can contact Northumbria Police via their email firstname.lastname@example.org

-If you are in your house and a party starts, you could call Operation Oak to give a message that there is a gathering at your house, and that you are not involved.
+If you are in your house and a party starts, you could call Operation Oak to let them know that there is a gathering at your house, and that you are not involved.
 If this is a noisy gathering it is likely that it will be reported by somebody else anyway.
 In contacting Oak, you can give your name and ask that this is not disclosed.
 The number for Operation Oak is 07504 898148.